Policy Editor Utilities

 Policy Editor Licensing

 Privilege Management for Windows requires a valid license code to be entered in the Privilege Management Policy Editor.
 If more than one policy is applied to an endpoint, you need at least one valid license code for one of those policies.

 For example, you could add the Privilege Management for Windows license to a Privilege Management policy that is applied to all managed endpoints, even if it doesn't have any Workstyles.
 This ensures all endpoints receive a valid license if they have Privilege Management for Windows installed.
 If you are unsure, then we recommend you add a valid license when you create the Privilege Management policy.

 To add a license:

-- In the console, select the Policies tile.
+- In the console, select Policies from the sidebar menu.

 - Expand the Utilities node.

 - Click Add.

 - Enter the license key, and then click Add License.